Fundamentals of Recurrent Neural Network (RNN) and Long Short-Term Memory (LSTM) Network

 Unrolling (or unfolding) for a finite number of steps is a standard, straightforward technique for approximating RNNs by FIR sequences.
 However, due to the truncation inherent in limiting the number of steps, the resulting unfolded RNN model introduces artificial discontinuities in the approximated version of the target output sequence.
 In general, the more steps are included in the unrolled RNN subsequence, the closer it can get to the desired output samples, but the less efficient the system becomes, due to the increased number of computations.
 Nevertheless, if the underlying distribution governing the application generates the sequence under consideration as a series of independent segments (subsequences), then by Proposition \ref{Proposition:RNNUnfoldingUnrolling}, an unfolded RNN model aligned with each segment can be trained to reproduce outputs from inputs in a way that aims to satisfy the appropriate criteria of merit faithfully.
-The method of unrolling is also applicable to the scenarios where attention can be restricted to those ``present'' sections of the output that are influenced to an arbitrarily small extent by the portions of the ``past'' or the ``future'' of the input beyond some arbitrarily large but finite step \cite{scd/mit/Bose1956}.
+In this sense, Proposition \ref{Proposition:RNNUnfoldingUnrolling} for RNNs loosely resembles in spirit the Sampling Theorem in the field of Discrete-Time Signal Processing \citep{AVO89}.
+The method of unrolling is also applicable to the scenarios where attention can be restricted to those ``present'' sections of the output that are influenced to an arbitrarily small extent by the portions of the ``past'' or the ``future'' of the input beyond some arbitrarily large but finite step \citep{scd/mit/Bose1956}.
 As a matter of fact, in certain situations, the raw data set may be amenable to pre-processing, without losing much of the essential information.
 Suppose that after a suitable cleanup, treating the overall sequence as a collection of independent segments becomes a reasonable assumption.
-Then by \\Proposition \ref{Proposition:RNNUnfoldingUnrolling}, the adverse effects of truncation can be reduced by adjusting the number of samples comprising the window of the unrolled RNN system.
+Then by Proposition \ref{Proposition:RNNUnfoldingUnrolling}, the adverse effects of truncation can be reduced by adjusting the number of samples comprising the window of the unrolled RNN system.
 Moreover, whenever Proposition \ref{Proposition:RNNUnfoldingUnrolling} applies, the segments can be processed by the unrolled RNN system in any order (because they are assumed to be independent).
 This flexibility is utilized by the modules that split the original data set into segments and feed the batches of segmented training samples to the computational core of system.